d-j-e/SNPPar/README.md

 https://github.com/d-j-e/SNPPar (currently private)

 Please message me (David Edwards) on Slack if you have any problems or find any errors in the output.
+Or you can use the SNPPar 'Issues' page now this is on GitHub...

-This code is definitely still in development.
+Note that this code is definitely still in development.

+Coming Very Soon: SNPPar_test - a git with all the data, code, instructions and outputs for testing SNPPar with simulated data as found in the citation below.

 ## Citation
 coming soon...